ffoysal/kioshi/README.md

 ### Verify Cluster

-Validate if the cluster creation is done or not using the command
+Cluster creation will take couple of minitues.
+Validate if the cluster creation is done using the command
 ```
 kops validate cluster
 ```
 The above command will produce all the node info as well as
 ```
-Your cluster kioshi.k8s.local is ready
+Your cluster kioshi.com.k8s.local is ready
 ```

 ### Check all nodes are ready